Huegoxaga/notes/cpp/README.md

 ## Variables

+- `C++` requires that you specify the type and the identifier for each variable defined.
+- An identifier is a name for a variable, function, class, module, or any other user-defined item.
-- Variable name must begin with either a letter or an underscore and can be composed of letters, digits, and the underscore character.
+- An identifier starts with a letter (`A-Z` or `a-z`) or an underscore (`_`), followed by additional letters, underscores, and digits (`0` to `9`).
 - Popular naming conventions is using lowercase letters with an underscore to separate words (snake_case).
 - Variables must be declared as a data type
   - `int my_var;`
   - `int a, b;` declares multiple variables at once.
 - `my_var = 42;` value assignment after declaration.
+  - the assigned value should match the declared data type.
   - `int my_var = 42;`, optionally declaration and assignment can be written in one line.
 - A constant stores a value that cannot be changed from its initial assignment.
   - Constant use uppercase identifiers.